-Just googling a term and saving the image results can be a fast way to obtaining beautiful photos for your project, but you are very likely infringing the creator’s copyright by doing so.
-Even if you do that in a way that nobody ever could find out only makes it different, but it’s still not okay.
-If you steal something, and nobody catches you, doesn’t make it right, does it?
+Just googling a term and saving the image results can be a fast way to obtain beautiful photos for your project, but you are very likely infringing the creator’s copyright by doing so.
+Even if you do that in a way that nobody ever could find out only makes it different, it’s still not okay.
+If you steal something, and nobody catches you, it doesn’t make it right, does it?
 But how to get images and photos that you can use without paying a fee for the licensing?

 What does royalty-free mean?